rwincewicz/aether/README.markdown

     * sites/example.com/themes

-- Log in as an administrator on your Drupal site and go to Administer > Site building > Themes (admin/build/themes) and make Aether the default theme.
+- Log in as an administrator on your Drupal site and go to /Appearance (admin/appearance) and make Aether the default theme.

 What are the files for ?